Research Associate in the Department of Culture, Media & Creative Industries

-- Overseeing the project website, run by a Research Assistant for posting project documents/outputs.
+- Overseeing the project website for posting project documents/outputs.

 - Maintaining an archive of research data/transcripts.

-- Meeting at least fortnightly (virtual and face to face) with the PI and Co-I to discuss completion of milestones.
+- Meeting at least weekly (virtual and face to face) with the PI and Co-I to discuss completion of milestones.

 The above list of responsibilities may not be exhaustive, and the post holder will be required to undertake such tasks and responsibilities as may reasonably be expected within the scope and grading of the post.